Sutton Coldfield Observer

 It prides itself on being a campaigning newspaper, and claims some of the credit for saving Sutton Coldfield Magistrates’ Court from closure in 2004.

-In common with most Northcliffe newspapers, since 2011 it’s no longer had a site of its own.
-The old URL at thisissuttoncoldfield.co.uk now redirects to a new local portal website at suttoncoldfield-people.co.uk, for which the Observer merely provides news stories.
+In common with most Northcliffe newspapers, in 2011 it lost its own dedicated website, and the old URL at thisissuttoncoldfield.co.uk was redirected to a new local portal website at suttoncoldfield-people.co.uk, for which the Observer merely provided news stories.
+Local World partially reversed that strategy in 2013 by launching new “publisher-branded” sites for all its newspapers.

 It comes out on Fridays.